fjkz/tt-runner/README.md

 ok 6 after.sh # 0.0 sec
 ```

-Unlike JUnit, the before or after scripts is considered as separated operations from tests.
+Unlike JUnit, the before or after scripts are considered as separated operations from test cases.
 However, they are not independent.
-When the before operation fails, the following test is skipped.
+When a before operation fails, the following test cases are skipped.

 ```
 $ ./bin/tt-runner.py sample/test-skip 2>/dev/null